Kia Extended Warranty: Cost, Coverage and Plans

 Coverage options for Kia Distinction Vehicle Service Contracts vary based on the age, model and mileage of your vehicle, but, in general, most new or used Kias should be eligible for coverage until their odometers hit 150,000 miles.

-Extended auto warranties are also available from third-party warranty companies, and they’re often a better option anyway.
+Extended auto warranties from third-party warranty companies can be a better option.

 You can only purchase a Kia Distinction Vehicle Service Contract from a dealer, but not all dealers offer them.
 In fact, we called 10 dealers in 10 states and not a single one of them offered Kia Distinction Vehicle Service Contracts.
 An experienced finance manager at Rick Case Kia Sunrise, the largest Kia dealer in the country, told us he’d never even heard of them.